Auto calculating bounding box from texture in Monogame / XNA

 }

 Run the calculations during your loading phase of your game once, and all your images will have pre-calculated their bounding box data.
+You can further optimize by running the calculations once, and saving the bounds data to file.
+Then load the pre-calculated data when you run your game.

 Feel free to download the demo project source code.